andreif/andreif.github.io/_posts/2024-03/2024-03-23-claimed-utis.md

 kMDItemContentType = "public.make-source"
 ```

+## Unregister

-The article suggests that one can unregister Xcode, but it seems not possible anymore:
+The article also suggests that one can unregister Xcode, but it seems not possible anymore:

 ```shell
 $ ./lsregister -u /Developer/Applications/Xcode.app